redis/docs/content/operate/rc/cloud-integrations/vercel.md

 From the database details page, you can make edits to your database under **Settings**.

-More configuration options are coming soon, the plan changes, multi-zone high availability, and region selection.
+More configuration options are coming soon, including plan changes, multi-zone high availability, and region selection.

 ### Configure from Redis Cloud

-You can also edit your some configuration options in Redis Cloud.
+You can also edit some configuration options in Redis Cloud.

 From the database detail page, select **Open in Redis Cloud**.